meganbloemsma/flex-that-bicep/docs/testing.md

 # :bell: Testing

 Your pipeline should enforce quality checks before, during and after each deployment.

-Here I will focus on how to extend your Azure DevOps (ADO) pipeline.
+This chapter will focus on how to extend your Azure DevOps (ADO) pipeline.
 I also assume you're using [CI/CD](https://microsoft.github.io/code-with-engineering-playbook/continuous-integration/CICD/).

 # Table of Contents